Online Learning

 Now let’s try some baking at home!
 Choose your favourite recipe from the selection below and try it out (with an adult’s help).

 Don’t worry, these ones are easy.
-We bake them with kids just like you in our Many Hands program at the Village!
+We bake them with kids just like you in our Many Hands program at The Village!

 Bottom of the Cupboard Cookies